mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/doc/BuildOptions.md

 ### Build Options and flags

-This library supports build-time defines used to modify its features or enable greater debugging capabilities.
-Please use the enhanced debugging output before raising any issues.
+This library supports build-time defines to modify its features or enable greater debugging information.
+Please use the debugging capabilities before raising any issues.

 For example build flags could be set using PlatformIO's  .ini file like this

 ```